Case Studies

 MICHAEL COOK

-Early, there were sleep disturbances, memory issues, occasionally used non-personality type words and tone.
+Early on, there were sleep disturbances, memory issues, and personality changes.
 Number and word comprehension vanished, but could still read music to play piano, eventually losing this talent.
-Later, throughout the night, he talked incessantly, kicked, hit, always trying to leave, obsessed with folding sheets, blankets.
-Personality changes were well set in, as was the inability to work his iPad, tv remote or handle ADLs regularly.
+Throughout the night, he talked incessantly, kicked, hit, always trying to leave, obsessed with folding sheets, blankets.
 Required surgery with anesthesia in spring 2020 resulted in a marked decrease in speech, increased agitation and sleeplessness.
-By late 2020, his aggression, violence, and Linda’s inability to keep him safe lead him to the ER.
-Restlessness, agitation, frustration, hallucinations were increasing to nearly 24 hours/day, sleeping for 2-30 minutes at a time.
+By late 2020, his aggression, violence, and Linda’s inability to keep him safe led him to the ER.

+This kind, gentle soul remained hospitalized for months.
+Restlessness and hallucinations were increasing to nearly 24 hours/day, sleeping for 2-30 minutes at a time.
 He only wanted to move.
 Nonstop.

-This kind, gentle soul remained hospitalized for months.
-No medication worked to keep him calm and safe enough to go to a facility.
-Covid compounded the difficulty placing him because facilities were on lockdown or complete diversion.
+No medication worked to keep him calm enough to go to a facility.
+Covid compounded the difficulty placing him.
 The day he was finally going to a facility, Michael tested positive for Covid.
-He survived Covid (!), was transferred to the facility, died two weeks later in late March 2021, age 71.
-Because of having Covid, Michael’s organs were rendered disqualified for donation.
-Thanks to Brain Support Network, his brain was donated to Mayo.
-The report showed Michael had atypical Alzheimer’s (hippocampus sparing) and diffuse Lewy Body Diseases.
-Both, the most advanced/severe stages.
+He survived Covid, was transferred to the facility, and died two weeks later in late March 2021, age 71.

 JACK DAVIS